"The zombie genre has died. We're bringing it back from the dead."

 , there's a very real possibility that it can achieve its goal of becoming the definitive zombie survival experience.

 - An Interior Designer Is You: You can enter every building in the game - from a suburban one-story home to a prison - and, if you want to, turn it into your apocalypse headquarter.
 Not only can you barricade the entries to stop the undead horde, you can also find several things in the game world to make it more homely.
 From chairs, tables and sofas to refridgerators, microwaves and even pictures to hang on the wall - you can turn your undead protection bunker into the fanciest sanctuary this side of Bill Murray's house.
 You could even build your own home!
 From plywood, yes, but it's possible!

 - Obvious Beta: Of all the many first-person survival games being sold for real cash under Steam's Early Access program, The Dead Linger is the one that's most in the very earliest phases of development.
-There's only one character model for the zombies, assets such as graphics, textures, and animations are extremely crude and in many cases seem to be placeholders, and overall it very much feels like a very early Alpha build.
-That said, the development team have promised regular updates.
+There's very little to do at the moment, though the developers have a huge list of planned features, and have switched to faster, more focused build cycles.

 - The Virus: The HNZ virus can be spread through bodily fluids and even simple physical contact and turns human beings into zombies, suffering from necrosis and severely reduced intelligence.
 Freshly converted zombies are still pretty vital and fast (that's why they're commonly called "runners" by players) but their speed decreases the longer they "live".